Depending on how frequently you travel, either IHG credit card might make sense for you.

 To help you rack up IHG points and get to your next reward night faster, Chase offers two co-branded IHG credit cards – the IHG® Rewards Club Premier Credit Card and IHG® Rewards Club Traveler Credit Card.
-Whether you are looking for a less expensive card to help you earn more points or are willing to pay a bit more for extra hotel perks, there is an option for you.
-Plus, both cards offer generous sign-up bonuses that are enough points for a free night in a high-end IHG property.
+Whether you are looking for a no-annual-fee card to help you earn more points or are willing to pay for extra hotel perks, there is an option for you.
+Plus, both cards offer generous sign-up bonuses that are enough points for a reward night in a high-end IHG property.

 IHG credit cards: At a glance